 Between your computer, your tablet, and your smartphone, these days you’re probably spending more and more time staring at screens.
 You’ve seen those special computer glasses, but you can’t help but wonder: Do they really make any difference?
-Are they worth a second look?
+Are computer glasses worth it?

 According to the Vision Council, more than two-thirds of us suffer from Computer Vision Syndrome (CVS).
-The cause is too much time in front of digital screens, and the temporary symptoms include dry or red eyes, blurred vision, eye twitches, fatigue, headaches, and even back and neck pain.
+The cause of computer vision syndrome is too much time in front of digital screens.
+The temporary symptoms include dry eyes, red eyes, blurred vision, eye twitches, fatigue, headaches, and even back and neck pain.

 Light bouncing off the glass of your digital screen can create a glaring obstacle to proper vision.
 Digital screens also emit blue light, which is difficult for our eyes to filter.
 Because of this, our eyes can become susceptible to the temporary symptoms of CVS listed above.
 Computer glasses come with many different lens features, but the main purpose is to keep screen glare to a minimum.
 Our Readers.com® computer glasses have lightly tinted lenses and an anti-reflective coating to help reduce your eyes’ exposure to the digital screen’s glare.

 Pick the Right Computer Glasses Lens Strength